 Since assault charges are very technical and rely on substantial evidence to prove, there are various defenses that can be presented to increase the likelihood of success at trial.

-Maryland residents and individuals charged in Maryland with assault have a lot of questions, here are some of the most common questions and answers to hear from our clients:
+Maryland residents and individuals charged in Maryland with assault have a lot of questions.
+Here are some of the most common questions and answers we hear from our clients:

-A: The maximum penalty if you are convicted of first-degree assault in Maryland is Twenty-Five (25) years.
+The maximum penalty if you are convicted of first degree assault in Maryland is twenty-five (25) years of jail time.